 The board creates bylaws when the organization is established.
-Don’t operate without them.
 States have different statutes that apply to bylaws — some dictate specific provisions, while others give more general guidelines.
-Find the state regulations from your Secretary of State’s office or your state attorney general’s office.
+Consult the state regulations from your Secretary of State’s office or your state Attorney General’s office.
 If your organization operates in more than one state, follow the laws in the state where the organization is incorporated.
 Once created, an attorney can review them to ensure they meet the legal requirements of the state.

-Bylaws are not static, and the board should review them regularly.
-They should accurately reflect how the organization works and remain relevant, and this requires amending the bylaws periodically.
+Bylaws, like other policies, should be reviewed on a regularly scheduled basis in order to reflect how the organization works and remain relevant.
 Keeping bylaws simple in language and content can help ease this process.
 Some organizations appoint a task force to review and make suggestions for revision, reporting findings to the whole board.
-If the board votes to amend the bylaws, mark the revisions on the bylaws and record the date that they were amended, and r.
-Report any major structural or authority changes in your next Form 990.
+If the board votes to amend the bylaws, record the date that they were amended on the policy itself.
+Report any major structural or authority changes in your next Form 990, as appropriate.

-Bylaws are individual to an organization, but they should cover certain issues:
+Bylaws are individual to an organization, yet they should include specific issues and processes:

 - Name and location of organization